AbdallahDafa/hyperpay_sdk_library/README.md

     }
 }
 ```
-Or, in newer Gradle versions (settings.gradle or settings.gradle.kts), make sure JitPack is added like this:
+in newer Gradle versions (settings.gradle or settings.gradle.kts), make sure JitPack is added like this:
 gradle

 ```groovy